cireneirbo/discord-bot-of-hacktoberfest-2021/CONTRIBUTING.md

 * Fork or clone this repository to your own Github repositories.
 * Open using your IDE of choice.
 I recommend VS Code and using the Github Desktop extension for version control.

-## How to add a command of your own
+## How to Add a Command of Your Own
 * Create a new file in the 'commands' folder.
 Name it something indicative of what you wish to accomplish with it, and add `.js` extension at the end like the others.
 * Copy the content from `example.js` into your file and reformat it to match what you will be doing.
 * Now you are ready to code!
 Get creative.
 You can return simple string messages, calculations, a free API's data, or anything else you can imagine.
 * With your command file ready, it is time to import it and call it in `index.js`.
 * In Section B of `index.js`, put your exported functions in the `{}` and reference your file in the commands folder with `./commands/yourfile`.
 * The import should follow this format: `const {functionToSendToIndexDotJS} = require('./commands/example');`
-* If you are importing multiple functions, separate them with a comma: `const {functionToSendToIndexDotJS, anotherFunction, andYetAnother} = require('./commands/example');`
+* If you are importing multiple functions, separate them with a comma:
+`const {functionToSendToIndexDotJS, anotherFunction, andYetAnother} = require('./commands/example');`
 * In Section D of `index.js`, you will call your imported function similar to the other examples.
 You will need to make your own if statement.
 Label it with a comment '//' so everyone can easy see what it does.
 ```
 if (msg.content === "!hello") {